ManageIQ/manageiq-ui-service/docs/howto.md

   .factory('VmsService', VmsService)
   .name;
 ```
-When a new functional zone is created a new zone module will need to be included in the root [app.module.js](../client/app.module.js).
+When a new functional area is created a new area module will need to be included in the root [app.module.js](../client/app.module.js).
 The services.module.js is defined in this file as follows:
 ```
 import { ServicesModule } from './services/services.module.js';